kitesi/scoped-sort/website/src/routes/(doc-style)/examples/+page.md

 - no options

 This is an example of how this program's indentation awareness works.
-You might see that certain lines are highlighted, those lines are the actual lines that are being sorted.

-Note: the content actually being sorted is highlighted, the unhighlighted lines are just there for visual aid.
+Note: the content actually being sorted is highlighted, the non-highlighted lines are just there for visual aid.

 <div class="pre-container">